2019 NCAA Softball Tournament: Bracket, schedule, teams | NCAA.com

-The 2019 NCAA Softball Tournament bracket will be revealed during the Selection Show on Sunday, May 12.
-Find the bracket, schedule and teams information below.
+The 2019 NCAA Softball Tournament bracket was revealed on Sunday, May 12.
+Find the bracket, schedule and teams information below for the 64-team tournament.

-Florida State is the defending national champion.
-There will be 64 teams in the tournament, with 32 teams qualifying automatically as conference champions.
+Florida State is the defending national champion, and the Seminoles earned a No. 4 seed in this year's tournament.
+They will host a regional round in Tallahassee.
+Oklahoma earned the No. 1 seed and will start its tournament in Norman against UMBC.

 2019 NCAA Softball Tournament: Bracket